jdmonaco/pdf-title-rename/README.md

 Only the title text is used if no author information is found.
 Both first and last author surnames are used if the `creator` field in the XMP is a list of more than one author.

-Usage is very basic right now.
+Usage is basic right now.
 Pass in a glob of pdfs, and do a dry run with `-n`.
+There is also a new interactive mode (use `-i`) that will let you open the files and manually enter titles and author strings if you have some problematic PDFs without proper metadata.

-    usage: pdf-title-rename [-h] [-n] files [files ...]
+    usage: pdf-title-rename [-h] [-n] [-i] [-d DESTINATION] files [files ...]

     PDF batch rename

     positional arguments:
       files                 list of pdf files to rename

     optional arguments:
-        -h, --help  show this help message and exit
-        -n          dry-run listing of filename changes
+      -h, --help            show this help message and exit -n                    dry-run listing of filename changes
+      -i                    interactive mode
+      -d DESTINATION, --dest DESTINATION
+                            destination folder for renamed files

 This script is intended as a first-pass in an academic PDF workflow, just to get browsable filenames when looking through a huge pile of articles that have been downloaded but not yet filed away in a proper bibliographic database.